Winter’s Coolest Tradition: February 10-11

 Join us for a traditional ice harvest!
-As Hanford Mills Museum kicks off our 50th anniversary season in 2023, we’re going back to our roots and reflecting upon the historical traditions of the ice harvest.
+We’re continuing to go back to our roots and reflecting upon the historical traditions of the ice harvest.

 Instead of setting a date months in advance, we are going to watch the ice and weather to schedule a day (or set of days) as we have a better idea of when ice harvesting will be possible.
 We will do our best to provide as much advance notice as ice conditions and weather forecasts allow.

-Admission will be by donation rather than our usual rates.
+Admission is by donation rather than our usual rates.

 - Blue Merle Apiaries will sell honey and honey by-products.